sahanasatishhh/W2Meet-As-A-MicroService/README.md

 ```
 docker-compose up --build
 ```
-This will start all the services in a shared docker network
+This will start all the services in a shared docker network.
+NOTE: please wait until the `api-gateway starts running up since it would combine all the services and become the singular point of reference for the microservices`

 ## Usage Instructions